-Why should I use PDF to distribute my documents?
+Why should I convert a spool file to PDF to distribute my documents?

 By converting a spool file to PDF, you can be sure that everyone sees your document just as you do, as PDF was designed so that you can transfer any document with ease.

 The same is true of images: the image files a PDF file refers to are saved inside the PDF itself, so they don’t need to be separately managed.

 With a PDF, you can be sure that what you see if what your users and customers also see.

 That’s why PDF has become the de-facto standard for document distribution.
 That’s also why virtually everybody nowadays will have the free Adobe Reader application installed, whether it be on their PC, mac, Linux server, even their iPhone!

 Why should I use PDF to archive my documents?

 PDF (specifically a subset of the full PDF standard called PDF/A is also now the international standard for document archiving.